DENVER FELLOW RESIDENCY: 2022-2023

 - A major in, or closely related to, the intended teaching field

-- A passing score on the appropriate PLACE or Praxis II Content test.
-If the candidate has not yet taken the PLACE or Praxis II, they can provide an upcoming test date
+- A passing score on the appropriate Praxis II Content test.
+If the candidate has not yet taken the Praxis II, they can provide an upcoming test date

 - 24 semester hours of college-level coursework, pursuant to CDE content area worksheet requirements